Application Requirements, Deadlines, and Procedures (MRS)

 Q: I still have questions, how can I find out more?

-We know that choosing to enroll in a post-secondary program is a big decision.
-We’re happy to answer your questions about our programs or the admissions process.
+We’re happy to answer your questions about MRS or the admissions process.

 MRS Program, Enrolment Services – Undergraduate Medical Education